Cadwallader John Bates: Langley Castle

-It was also in 1882 that Cadwallader purchased Langley Castle, then a ruin.
-Restoring the castle, making it suitable for occupation as a home, became a life-time's project: restoration would be far from completed at the time of his sudden death.
+It was also in 1882 that Cadwallader purchased Langley Castle in Northumberland, then a ruin.
+Restoring the castle, making it suitable for occupation as a home, became a life-time's project; restoration would be far from completed at the time of his sudden death.
 His young widow, Josephine, continued with the restoration project until her own death in 1932, however.

 The writer

 The footprint Cadwallader Bates left on history is in large measure due to his work as an historian and antiquarian.
 He started many books on aspects of Northumberland, most of which he finished.
 His particular focus was on the Medieval period.
 In addition to secular history, he took an interest in church history, at one point becoming embroiled in a sustained investigation into the "correct" date for Easter, having regard to the writings of Saint Columba, the evangelising Irish saint whose disciple-successors, more than a thousand years earlier, had expanded the Celtic church into the Kingdom of Northumbria.
 He also wrote a careful biography of his uncle, the stockbreeder Thomas Bates (1775–1849).

-Bates was for many years an energetic member of the Newcastle Society of Antiquaries, contributing numerous research papers to the society's "Proceedings".
+Bates was for many years an energetic member of the Society of Antiquaries of Newcastle upon Tyne, contributing numerous research papers to the society's "Proceedings".